 The Library has a core collection of reporters and codes, law reviews, treatises, and legislative history materials in print and microfiche.
-Supplementing the traditional research tools are over two dozen online legal databases (including Westlaw and LexisNexis).
-The collection is enhanced by our The Appalachian School of Law Collection, containing both fiction and nonfiction materials dealing with our local area.
+Supplementing the traditional research tools are about a dozen online legal databases (including Westlaw and LexisNexis).
+The collection is enhanced by our Appalachian Collection, containing both fiction and nonfiction materials dealing with our local area.
 The librarians offer assistance in using the collection by providing ongoing training classes, one-on-one assistance, and printed research guides.
-The Library is a full government depository, and also provides interlibrary loans to students and faculty when other materials are needed.
+The Library is a designated government depository, and also provides interlibrary loans to students and faculty when other materials are needed.
 The two-story building, built as an elementary school in 1951, provides space for the collection as well as study space in individual carrels, tables, and group study rooms.
 Students can access our wireless network from anywhere in the building; public access computers are also available throughout the Library.

-Hours
+Law Library Hours